Moshavat Kinneret: Establishment in 1908

 Two entities were established at this location: the village or "moshava", and a training farm known as Kinneret Farm or Kinneret Courtyard.
 The village was part of the settlement project of Baron Edmond de Rothschild and the Jewish Colonisation Association, while the Kinneret Farm was the initiative of the Palestine Bureau of the Zionist Organisation.
 The village and the farm shared infrastructure (health, security, cultural life), but served different purposes.
 The village was established as a frame for families willing to settle the land and start their own business.

 After the establishment of the state

 After Israeli independence the village became a local council with an area of 7,000 dunams.
 However, as part of a local government reorganisation in 2003, it came under the control of Emek HaYarden Regional Council.

 Museums

 The moshav operates a history museum in a building that housed the first local hospital.

 The restored nearby Kinneret Farm also functions as a museum and educational center.
 The museum presents life at the Farm, personalities that lived there and national projects emanating from their work.

+The restored "Motor House", the first mechanised pumping station, is set among orchards and eucalyptus groves and faces Yardenit from across the Kvutzat Kinneret access road.
+It can also be visited.